cgtoolbox/HCom/README.md

 # HCom
 HCom is a client / server communication system which allows the user to send data between software like Houdini and Maya through local network.
-It allows to send meshes, bitmaps, and houdini digital assets ( more to come soon ... ).
+It allows to send meshes, bitmaps, alembic cache data and houdini digital assets ( more to come soon ... ).

 It is based on Python 2.7 and the rpyc library, the UI is written with PySide ( shipped with Houdini and Maya ).